Supervisor/supervisor/README.txt

   'minprocs' -- The minimum nymber of process descriptors that must be available before supervisord will start successfully.
 Default: 200.

-  'nocleanup' -- prevent supervisord from clearing old "AUTO" log files at startup time.
+  'nocleanup' -- prevent supervisord from clearing any existing "AUTO" log files at startup time.
 Default: false.

   'http_username' -- the username required for authentication to our HTTP server.
 Default: none.